Skip to main content

 How to make an AutoConfig job run once when Gunbot starts?

-Gunbot's AutoConfig jobs are typically executed based on a cron schedule you define.
-However, there are scenarios where you might want a particular job to run immediately once Gunbot starts, in addition to its regular schedule, or perhaps only on startup.
-This is achievable using the onStart parameter within the job's configuration.
+Gunbot's AutoConfig jobs usually run on a cron schedule.
+If you want a job to run immediately when Gunbot starts (in addition to its schedule, or only on startup), use the onStart parameter in the job configuration.

 Use the AutoConfig wizard